12jr/chinese-character-worksheets/README.md

 *   [AR PL UKai CN](https://www.freedesktop.org/wiki/Software/CJKUnifonts/) ([available here](https://github.com/saiswa/free-fonts/blob/master/PCLinuxOSFonts/AR%20PL%20UKai%20CN%2C%20Regular.ttc)) as a Chinese font.
 *   [Noto Sans](https://www.google.com/get/noto/#sans-lgc) as a Pīnyīn font.
 *   [html-inline](https://github.com/substack/html-inline) to create the downloadable .html file.

+## For people operating / renting web servers
+Feel free and encouraged to host this tool.
+It's as easy as it gets to integrate as it only uses client-side technologies.
+If you put it online, [file an issue with the URL](https://github.com/12jr/chinese-character-worksheets/issues/new), so we can put it here.